industrial-edge/Shopfloor-to-Cloud-Connectivity/docs/install_PLC_Devices_Southbound.md

 Add a user in the IE Databus Configurator with username and password and provide necessary access right to the required topics so the SIMATIC S7 Connector, IE Flow Creator and IE Cloud Connector can publish and subscribe to topics.

-1. Launch the IE Databus Configurator and add your related credentials/topics:
+1. Open the Industrial Edge Management App and launch the Databus configurator, add your related credentials/topics:
 `ie/#`

   ![ie_databus_user](graphics/IE_Databus_User.png)